cjdd3b/pacstd/README.md

 pacstd
 ======

-PAC Standard: An experiment in cleaning up dirty company names using metric trees
+PAC Standard: An experiment in cleaning up dirty company names using metric trees.

+WORK IN PROGRESS!